 Brain injuries can be sustained due to a variety of different circumstances.
-An acute blow to the head in a road traffic accident; an on-going illness or a routine error during an operation are all possible causes for an injury to the brain.
+An acute blow to the head in a road traffic accident, an ongoing illness or a routine error during an operation are all possible causes of an injury to the brain.

-- Being hit on the head by a large object, like a hammer
+- Is hit on the head by a large object

-- Hitting your head on the floor after falling
+- Hits their head on the floor after falling

-- Having a head on collision in a vehicle, or when involved in a road traffic accident
+- Has a head-on collision in a vehicle, or is involved in a road traffic accident

-- Vascular problems where blood supply to the brain is not functioning properly
+- Vascular problems where the blood supply to the brain is not functioning properly

 - Meningitis – a virus which means bugs can enter the brain

-- Brain tumor – brain cells mutate and form a mass inside the brain
+- Brain tumour – brain cells mutate and form a mass inside the brain

 - Iatrogenesis – adverse effects of medical treatments